realazthat/corner-cases/README.md

 The library can however be built for use in opencl, in which case certain constant-arrays need to be pre-calculated.
-To do this, cubelib includes a target called `cubelib-clgen-consts`, which can be built and which will generate the headers with the constants.
+To do this, **corner-cases/cubelib** includes a target called `cubelib-clgen-consts`, which can be built and which will generate the headers with the constants.
 There is also a direct target called `cubelib.clgen.h` which will build everything necessary and dump the header into the build directory.

-Furthermore, there are unit tests that can be built.
+Furthermore, there are also **corner-cases/cubelib** unit tests that can be built.

 The cubelib-unittests require: